Dundalk R.F.C.: Modern era (2000–present day)

 The new Leinster League competition meant that the existing junior rugby competitions that the club had entered in previous years either faded away or were reorganised as youths tournaments.
 Subsequently, Dundalk went through another lean period in both the Towns Cup and the Leinster League, with only a losing Towns Cup final appearance in 2000, before they won the Cup for the tenth time in 2011, with a 35–20 victory over Tullamore.

 They finished top of Division 1A of the Leinster League in 2014–15 under player-coach Ene Fa'atau (brother of Samoa international Lome Fa'atau).
 This win ensured qualification for a 'round robin' tournament between the four provincial league winners, in which two clubs would be promoted to the All-Ireland League Division 2C for 2015–16.
 Dundalk defeated De La Salle Palmerstown 22–10 to secure promotion, thus becoming a 'senior' club for the first time.
 The same season they won the McGowan Cup for the first time since 1993–94 (the competition having undergone several format changes since the formation of the Leinster League), and the All-Ireland Junior Cup for the first time (the club's first national title in its history), defeating Bangor in the final, 55–5.
 Fa'atau left at the end of the season and in their first season in the All-Ireland League, Dundalk struggled to compete and were relegated to Leinster League Division 1A again for 2016–17.

 The 2019–20 playing season was suspended and ultimately cancelled as a result of the COVID-19 pandemic.
 The 2020–21 season was also cancelled.
-The 2021–22 season saw the club relegated from the top-tier of the Leinster League for the first time.
+The 2021–22 season saw the club relegated from the top-tier of the Leinster League for the first time and it is competing in Division 1B of the Leinster League as of 2024–25.